- 1 About Steve McCurry

 - 9 Photos

 Steve McCurry is no stranger to success having built a name for himself as one of the world’s most respected photographers.
-He has won numerous international awards as well as acclaim for his consistent and impactful repertoire and has sold books in the millions across the world.
-In particular, some of his most talked about works are his Monsoon photographs.
+He has won numerous international awards and acclaim for his consistent and impactful repertoire and has sold books in the millions across the world.
+In particular, some of his most talked-about works are his Monsoon photographs.